 The great German humorist Johann Peter Hebel also published in this period.

-The first half of the 19th century saw new generations of Romantic authors (in alphabetical order): Achim von Arnim, Bettina von Arnim, Clemens Brentano, Friederike Brun, Adelbert von Chamisso, Annette von Droste-Hülshoff, Joseph von Eichendorff, Friedrich de la Motte Fouqué, Karoline de la Motte Fouqué, Jakob and Wilhelm Grimm, Karoline von Günderrode, Ida Hahn-Hahn, Wilhelm Hauff, Heinrich Heine, E.T.A.
-Hoffmann, Sophie Mereau, Eduard Mörike, August von Platen, Friedrich Rückert, Rahel Varnhagen, Ludwig Uhland.
+The first half of the 19th century saw new generations of Romantic authors (in alphabetical order): Achim von Arnim, Bettina von Arnim, Clemens Brentano, Friederike Brun, Adelbert von Chamisso, Annette von Droste-Hülshoff, Joseph von Eichendorff, Friedrich de la Motte Fouqué, Caroline de la Motte Fouqué, Henriette Frölich, Jakob and Wilhelm Grimm, Ida Hahn-Hahn, Wilhelm Hauff, Heinrich Heine, E.T.A.
+Hoffmann, Sophie Mereau, Eduard Mörike, August von Platen, Friedrich Rückert, Johanna Schopenhauer, Rahel Varnhagen, Ludwig Uhland, Karoline von Woltmann.

 In the 1830s Georg Büchner wrote his dramas.